pwhipp/monsuite/documentation/docs/why.rst

 Enter :term:`Liquid Democracy`, where members can vote directly or delegate and reclaim their voting power as they see fit. :term:`Liquid Democracy` is enabled by technology and may vary between :term:`Direct Democracy` (where every member is concerned with and votes on every issue) and :term:`Representative Democracy` where almost all members delegate their votes on all issues to a small number of "committee members" or "members of parliament" for substantial periods of time.

+However, :term:`Liquid Democracy` is complex and may be difficult for members to understand and work with.
+It may also 'spam' members with information to the point that they fail to identify information that is relevant to them.

+:term:`Monsuite` addresses this by providing a system that scales from a predefined Direct Democracy or Representative Democracy initial state with a gradual learning curve.

 .. rubric:: Footnotes